The geometric Breuil-M\'ezard conjecture for two-dimensional potentially Barsotti-Tate Galois representations: The geometric Breuil--M ezard conjecture for the stacks Z dd,1

 We now prove our main results on the irreducible components of $\cZ^{\dd,1}$.
 We do this by a slightly indirect method, defining certain formal sums of these irreducible components which we then compute via the geometric Breuil--M\'ezard conjecture, and in particular the results of Section~\ref{sec:appendix on geom BM}.

 By Theorem~\ref{lem: C 1 and Z 1 are the underlying reduced substacks}, $\cZ^{\dd,1}$ is reduced and equidimensional, and each $\cZ^{\tau,1}$ is a union of some of its irreducible components.
 Let $K(\cZ^{\dd,1})$ be the free abelian group generated by the irreducible components of $\cZ^{\dd,1}$.
 We say that an element of $K(\cZ^{\dd,1})$ is \emph{effective} if the multiplicity of each irreducible component is nonnegative.
-We say that an element of $K(\cZ^{\dd,1})$ is \emph{reduced and effective} if the multiplicity of each irreducible component is $0$ or~$1$.
+We say that an element of $K(\cZ^{\dd,1})$ is \emph{reduced and effective} if the multiplicity of each irreducible component is $0$ or~$1$;\ we will sometimes abuse language by identifying a reduced and effective cycle with the reduced union of the irreducible components appearing in it.

 Let $x$ be a finite type point of $\cZ^{\dd,1}$, corresponding to a representation $\rbar:G_K\to\GL_2(\F')$, and recall that $R^{\dd,1}_x$ is a versal ring to $\cZ^{\dd,1}$ having each $R^{\tau,1}_x$ as a quotient.
 Since $\cZ^{\tau,1}$ is a union of irreducible components of $\cZ^{\dd,1}$, $\Spec R^{\tau,1}_x$ is a union of irreducible components of~$\Spec R^{\dd,1}_x$.